webboy/open-ai-api-client/README.md

 # PHP OpenAI API Client

-A simple PHP client for interacting with the OpenAI API.
+A simple community-maintained PHP client library for interacting with the OpenAI API.
 This package provides an easy way to use OpenAI's GPT models for tasks such as text generation and completion.
+Please not that this is an unofficial library.

 ## Requirements